leetreveil/touchstone/README.md

 -----------------
 Touchstone works in every browser since ie6. :)

 There is support for the qunit and jasmine test frameworks.
-Let me know if you want another adding or send a pull request!.
+Let me know if you want another adding or send a pull request!

 Licence
 -----------------